-With this feature, you can now assign FortiToken Cloud two-factor authentication in the GUI.
+With this feature, you can now assign FortiToken Cloud multi-factor authentication (MFA) in the GUI.

 In the previous version of FortiOS, this was only possible in the CLI.

 The GUI now supports provisioning FortiToken Cloud for Fortigate administrators and local firewall users.
 There is a new FortiToken Cloud icon in the System > Administrators GUI.
-You can assign FortiToken Cloud two-factor authentication to multiple users at the same time.
+You can assign FortiToken Cloud MFA to multiple users at the same time.

 You must enable this feature first in the CLI:

 config system global